 - The seriousness of the injuries a victim sustains

 - Whether or not a victim is able to work or will be able to return to work

 - Whether there is any scarring or disfigurement involved

-- How much pain and suffering a victim has endured due to their injuries
+- How much pain and suffering a victim has endured due to their serious injuries

 - Whether the at-fault party was grossly negligent or intentionally caused harm

 If you lost a loved one due to negligent actions of another, you may be able to pursue compensation through a wrongful death lawsuit.
 To learn more, schedule a free consultation with a Sacramento wrongful death lawyer.